 A United Kingdom Government website provides a guide on the Disability Discrimination Act and the associated Codes of Practice.
 Among online commentaries on the application of the Act to web site services and design “Web Accessibility and the DDA”, Martin Sloan, The Journal of Information, Law and Technology: 2001 (2), is perhaps the most lucid and authorative [note 2].

 Pleiade Associates have endeavoured to comply will these obligations.
-However if you consider that you have been discriminated against in your access to this site or its contents please inform us of your complaint through our Contact page.
+However if you consider that you have been discriminated against in your access to this site or its contents please inform us of your complaint through our contact page.
 Please use "Accessibility issue" in the 'Subject' element of the message form.

 Although we use a range of software in the design of web sites, in the pursuit of faster access, greater 'transparency' and universal accessibility the design of this site avoids the use of restrictive proprietary content.

-Even so, we find some commercial products invaluable: for instance, Adobe Acrobat™ Portable Document Format (pdf) is used on the Projects section of this site.
+Even so, we find some commercial products indispensable: for instance, Adobe Acrobat™ Portable Document Format (pdf) is used on the Projects section of this site.
 Where the pdf content originates from Pleiade Associates, it is also always provided in html format.

 Section 508 of the Rehabilitation Act, 1998 requires that the electronic and information technology of all United States Federal agencies is accessible to people with disabilities.
 The Center for Information Technology Accommodation (CITA) in the US General Services Administration's Office of Governmentwide Policy maintains a Section 508 web site.
 Through this Federal employees and the public can access resources for understanding and implementing the requirements of the legislation.